nishantsethi/personal-site/src/data/about.md

 - I have been to highest motorable road in the world on my [motorcycle](https://www.tvsmotor.com/tvs-apache/Apache-RTR-180) 2 months after I got my license.
 - I often 3D desgin and print a lot of stuffs that I find I am missing.
 - I have created websites professionally while I was in school.
-- I was maybe the youngest tech reviewer once.
-I was in high school when brands were flying me to their launch events in 5-star Resorts.
 - I am an audiophile

 # I dream of